Integrable Deformations of Sigma Models: Bibliography and generalisations

 while for the PCWZM~\eqref{eq:pcmwzterm}

 Moreover, based on their global symmetries we can argue that these models are renormalisable to all loops.
+Less is known about the one-loop renormalisability of the $\Integer_T$ coset models~\eqref{eq:z4cosets} and~\eqref{eq:gs} since the global symmetries do not constrain the coefficients in the sums of projectors $\mathcal{P}_\pm$ and $\mathcal{Q}_\pm$.
+Based on low-dimensional examples, a natural conjecture for the running of the coupling $\hay$ at one loop in the $\Integer_T$ coset model~\eqref{eq:z4cosets} is

+For the $\Integer_T$ coset model~\eqref{eq:gs} the situation is more subtle since the degeneracy of the target-space metric means that the Ricci flow equation~\eqref{eq:ricciflow} cannot be used straightforwardly.
+Instead, an alternative approach, such as the background field method~\cite{Adam:2007ws,Polyakov:2004br,Zarembo:2010sg,Appadu:2015nfa} can be used, see~\cite{Abbott:1981ke} for an introductory review.

 Recalling that $\hay$ is the inverse coupling constant, these one-loop RG equations imply that the PCM, SSSM and PCWZM are all asymptotically free in the UV.
 The PCM and SSSM become strongly coupled in the IR, while the PCWZM flows to the fixed point $\hay = \kay$, corresponding to the WZW model.
 Note that if we reverse the sign of the action, as we did when considering $\grp{G} = \grp{SL}(2,\Real)$, then the sign of the $\beta$ function is also reversed and the UV and IR behaviour is modified accordingly.
 For compact Lie groups the PCM and SSSM exhibit dynamical mass generation in the IR and the quantum theory is described by a massive S-matrix~\cite{Zamolodchikov:1978xm}.

 For all the symmetric integrable models we have discussed we can also take the Lie groups $\grp{G}$ and $\grp{H}$ to be supergroups and the property of classical integrability still holds with the Lax connections taking the same form.
 The analogue of taking the Lie group $\grp{G}$ to be simple is to take the Lie supergroup $\grp{G}$ to be basic.
 As an example, we may consider sigma models whose target space is given by the supersphere